DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 **The algorithmic manipulations work because we have cognitive biases that can be exploited.**

-**The question that haunts the investigators as they conclude their research is this: If the external systems are so perfectly designed to control human behavior, what does that say about the internal systems they're exploiting?**
+**The question that haunts me as I conclude this research is this: If the external systems are so perfectly designed to control human behavior, what does that say about the internal systems they're exploiting?**

 **Are we naturally this programmable?
 Are we naturally this predictable?
 Are we naturally this... automatic?**